Viktor Alksnis

-Due to his political views and personal style, Alksnis was nicknamed "the Black Colonel", an allusion to the Soviet term "Black Colonels" (Чёрные полковники) for the Greek military junta of 1967-1974.
+Due to his political views and personal style, Alksnis was nicknamed "the Black Colonel", an allusion to the Soviet term "Black Colonels" (Чёрные полковники) for the Greek military junta of 1967–1974.

 Family history

 In the 1930s, Alksnis's grandfather, Yakov Alksnis (Jēkabs Alksnis) was the head of the Soviet Air Force.
 He also took part in the military tribunal for the Case of Trotskyist Anti-Soviet Military Organization, which sentenced Mikhail Tukhachevsky and other high-ranking Soviet officers to death on Joseph Stalin's order.
-However, only eight months later, Yakov Alksnis himself was also arrested and executed.
+However, only eight months later, Yakov Alksnis was also arrested and executed.

-Alksnis's grandmother spent 14 years in labor camps and his father was discriminated for being the son of an "enemy of the people".

 During the destalinization of late 1950s Yakov Alksnis was posthumously rehabilitated; the Air Forces college in Riga was named in his honour.
 Despite these Stalin-era persecutions of his family members, Viktor Alksnis became a staunch supporter of the Soviet political system.

 In 1973 Alksnis graduated from the Riga Higher Military Aviation Engineering School named for his grandfather as a qualified military radio engineer.

 Alksnis's Latvian heritage was the subject of slander allegations in 2007 involving comments on the Internet.

 Attitude to the breakup of the USSR

-Viktor Alksnis was a strong opponent of the breakup of the Soviet Union and of the independence of the Baltic States.
-He claims that the Baltic states are apartheid regimes, that the Russian population in these states suffers repression.
+Viktor Alksnis was a strong opponent of the breakup of the Soviet Union and of the independence of the Baltics.
+He claimed that the Baltic states are apartheid regimes, that the Russian population in these states suffers repression.

-In 1989 he was elected into the Supreme Soviet of the USSR.
-In 1990 he was elected to the Supreme Council of the Republic of Latvia.
+In 1989, he was elected into the Supreme Soviet of the USSR.
+In 1990, he was elected to the Supreme Council of the Republic of Latvia.
 In 1990, he was one of the founders of a hard-line group "Soyuz" within the USSR Supreme Soviet.
 He once proposed the ousting of Soviet leader Mikhail Gorbachev from power, dissolving the parliament, outlawing all parties, the declaration of martial law and the handing of power to a Military "Committee of National Salvation", which would avoid the disintegration of the Soviet Union.